sassafras13/sassafras13.github.io/_posts/2021-01-17-BinaryTrees.md

 ## Footnotes:

 *1 Laakmann McDowell recommends asking your interviewer (if you encounter a binary search tree during your coding interview) whether duplicates are allowed in the binary search tree or not [1].
 This will be important when you are inserting nodes into the tree.

-*2 In reality “visiting” means that we are printing the contents of the node to the terminal.

 ## References: